bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Inside the shop Adrex set the tools back at their dedicate spaces, and went looking for some objects they could use.
 They didn't have balls lying around to throw from high places.
-Roaming around he did find a sandbag, and with some smaller bags they had laying around he filled up 10 of these, sealing them with a small string.
+Roaming around he did find a sandbag, and with some smaller bags they had laying around he filled up 20 of these, sealing them with a small string.

-Yurgunn had found some paper slips, and marked each of them with '10 feet', '20 feet', and so forth.
+Yurgunn had found some paper slips, and marked each of them with '50 feet', '100 feet', and so forth.
 "Yeh' ready?" she asked, looking like she was already on her way out the door.

 Putting the small bags in a satchel along with his notebook, Adrex picked up their hourglass device, nodded, and went along with his master out the door.

-Stopping by a shop for buying a 100 feet of rope, they started measuring out 10 feet at a time, and inserted the paper slips with some string to the rope.
+Stopping by a shop for buying a several 100 feet of ropes, they started measuring out 50 feet at a time, and inserted the paper slips with some string to the rope.

 As they headed towards the lift, Yurgunn turned to Adrex.

 "Just to be sure" she started.
 "One o' us takes the lift up, takes the rope along, and makes sure its end can reach the bottom of the lift.
-For each 10 feet, a sandbag is flipped over the edge, and the time it takes to travel will be measured - is tha' correct?"
+For each 50 feet, a sandbag is flipped over the edge, and the time it takes to travel will be measured - is tha' correct?"

 Adrex nodded, as they approached.
 "Should I take the lift, or do you want to?"